Joseph7e/HCGS_Metabarcoding_Tutorials/README.md

 <ins>Polymerase chain reaction (PCR)</ins> - an amplification technique for cloning the specific or targeted parts of a DNA sequence to generate thousands to millions of copies of DNA of interest.

 <ins>Metabarcoding</ins> - barcoding of DNA/RNA or eDNA/eRNA in a manner that allows for identification of many taxa within the same sample.
+Also known as "amplicon" sequencing, or "marker gene sequencing".

 <ins>Metagenomics</ins> -  *en mass* sequencing of a community of organisms using whole-genome shotgun sequencing